aaronbloomfield/ccc/hws/auction/index.md

     - The person who started the auction is called the 'initiator'
     - If the Auctioneer can't transfer the NFT ownership to itself, the function should revert
     - A diagram for this process, including the interaction with the NFTManager contract, is shown below
+- The reserve price is the minimum bid that is considered acceptable for this auction.
+To make life easier, we can just start out the auction amount at the reserve price.
+Keep in mind that all monetary amounts are in wei.
 - Anybody can bid on the auction -- a bid is placed by transferring ETH to the Auctioneer contract via a call to `placeBid()`, and specifying which auction it is for via a parameter to that function call
     - This function should revert if:
         - If the bid is on an inactive auction or after the auction close time
-        - If the amount bid is zero or is less than the reserve price
         - If the amount bid is less than or equal to the current maximum bid
     - Otherwise, if the amount bid is (strictly) higher than the previously highest bid, then the sender is the new winning bidder; the previously highest winning bidder is refunded his/her ether
     - If one is currently the winning bidder, they can still place a *higher* bid -- their old ether is returned, just like if it were somebody else placing the bid